AnthonyTudorov/PALISADE-SizeOf-Fork/README-build.md

 This will create all the necessary makefiles.
 If you say "make help", all available targets are printed.

+NOTE if you are building on Windows using mingw64, you must initialize by saying

+cmake .. -G"Unix Makefiles"

 We also make use of git submodules for many of the pieces of code from third-party sources.
 The cereal, google-benchmark, google-test and gperftools code are all git submodules.